Messere/listal-bot/readme.md

   -u, --url <url|name>              Listal URL to download (e.g. http://www.listal.com/<name>), or simply <name>
-  -o, --output <dir>                output directory (will be created if does not exist) -a, --append-name                 append name extracted from URL to output directory -l, --limit-to                    download only from a single page (-l 5), a range of pages (-l 3:6), from page to
+  -o, --output <dir>                output directory (will be created if does not exist) -a, --append-name                 append name extracted from URL to output directory -k, --append-category             append category extracted from URL to output directory -b, --append-category-name        append category and name extracted from URL to output directory -l, --limit-to                    download only from a single page (-l 5), a range of pages (-l 3:6), from page
-                                    the end (-l 7:) or from the start to a page (-l :12) -x, --overwrite                   overwrite existing files (by default only new files are downloaded) -h, --help                        show this help
+                                    to the end (-l 7:) or from the start to a page (-l :12) -x, --overwrite                   overwrite existing files (by default only new files are downloaded) -h, --help                        show this help
   -t, --timeout <seconds>           image download timeout in seconds (default: 10) -c, --concurrency <number>        number of concurrent image downloads (default: 15) -p, --page-concurrency <number>   number of concurrent page downloads (default: 5) -r, --retries <number>            maximum number of retries after image download error (default: 5)
 ```

 Arguments `-u` (URL or name to download) and `-o` (output directory) are mandatory.